 One Minute Insight

-Dr Menna Clatworthy discusses developing the next generation of researchers.
-Click here to see our fellows.
+In this video Dr Menna Clatworthy discusses developing the next generation of researchers.
+View the list of the fellows we support in this theme.

 When we talk about “capacity building”, we simply mean the way we help to develop, train and support the next generation of researchers, scientists and non-medical health care professionals (NMHCPs).